 - Stay in touch – Thank customers for their feedback and respond to every review.

 - Address negative reviews – Negative reviews don’t have to be a big deal, and they may even provide useful information to improve your business.
 But it’s critical that you respond appropriately.
-Follow these steps to fix bad Google reviews
+Follow these steps to fix or remove bad Google reviews.

 - Don’t do fake reviews – Fake or paid reviews are against the rules — and they’re just plain wrong.
 Avoid the temptation.